iPhone Won't Turn On on iOS 15?－I Tried this Guide And Even I Was Surprised!

 put your iPhone in the DFU mode

 - Wait for a while as the application will download the respective firmware update.
 To speed up the process, make sure you have a stable internet connection.

 download recent firmware package

 - As soon as the firmware update is downloaded, you will be notified.
 Click on the “Fix Now” button to resolve any issue related to your device.

 start to fix the iOS device

 - In no time, your device would be restarted in the normal mode.
 In the end, you will get the following prompt.

 complete the repairing process

 That’s it!
-After following these steps, you can easily fix the iPhone not turning on issue.
-The application is compatible with all the leading iOS 12.3 devices and can also resolve iPhone X/8/7/6 won't turn on problem as well.
+After following these steps, you can easily switch your phone on.
+The application is compatible with all the leading iOS 15 devices and can also resolve iPhone won't turn on as well.